-SICR trigger Corporate loans Residential mortgage loans Debt investments Significant change in lifetime PD Yes, threshold is a number of notches Yes, threshold is an increase Yes, based on 3 notch since initial recognition downgrade (between 1 and 7 notches of 30% of lifetime PD. change in external rating, to downgrade depending on the rating at a rating below Investment initial recognition).
-Grade ( <bbb-).< td=""></bbb-).<> Facility is forborne Yes Yes Yes Client is on the Watch List or As determined by the managing n/a Individually assessed.
-Trigger List (Debt Investments) department applying watch list triggers.
-Client is transferred to RDA (not Yes, determined by managing n/a n/a yet defaulted) department.
-Facility is 30 days past due (unless Yes, indirectly as it is a Watch List Yes (1 month arrear) Yes rebutted) trigger.
-Materiality threshold is set at 1% of the exposure with a minimum of EUR 500.
-Fraud indicator Yes, indirectly as it is a Watch List Yes n/a trigger.
+SICR trigger Corporate loans Residential mortgage loans Debt investments

+Significant change in Yes, threshold is a number Yes, threshold is an Yes, based on 3 notch

+lifetime PD since initial of notches downgrade increase of 30% of lifetime change in external rating,

+recognition (between 1 and 7 notches PD. to a rating below

+downgrade depending on Investment Grade (<bbb-).< td=""></bbb-).<>

+the rating at initial

+recognition).

+Facility is forborne Yes Yes Yes

+Client is on the Watch List As determined by the n/a Individually assessed.

+or Trigger List (Debt managing department

+Investments) applying watch list

+triggers.

+Client is transferred to RDA Yes, determined by n/a n/a

+(not yet defaulted) managing department.

+Facility is 30 days past due Yes, indirectly as it is a Yes (1 month arrear) Yes

+(unless rebutted) Watch List trigger.

+Materiality threshold is set

+at 1% of the exposure with

+a minimum of EUR 500.

+Fraud indicator Yes, indirectly as it is a Yes n/a

+Watch List trigger.